meilizheng/Game-Development-Capstone-Project-Proposal/README.md

 Week 11 : Demonstration

-- Provide a timeline overview, possibly as a Gantt chart or sequential list of milestones.
-- Map out your idea for weekly project on your project.
-- This is just a rough idea of how you plan to implement each feature over the quarter.
-- This isn't set in stone.
-You will find out quickly somethings can be done in 1 day, and others take weeks.
-But this is a plan for you to try to follow.
-- Your will update your weekly progress about this in teams.
-- Describe key phases and interesting details about each phase.
-- Examples for this are (Your big features)
-- Combining front end and back end
-- Implementing Database
-- Learning how to deploy your project online
-- Implementing your control system in your game
-- etc.
 ## Future Work:
 - Discuss potential new features or improvements for future versions.
 - What are features that you would like to implement, but are beyond the 3-